yohasebe/openai-chat-api-workflow/README.md

 ## Disclaimer

-The author of this software takes no responsibility for any damage that may result from using it.
+The author assumes no responsibility for any potential damages arising from the use of this software.